 The narrow nature of the exposures along the east and north sides of the Hills is due to the steep dip of the beds in these areas.
 There are also numerous prominent faults and folds in these steeply dipping areas.

 The broader pattern of Madison outcrops along the southern and western sides of the uplift are due to the opposite situation.

 In these areas, the gentler dipping beds are modified by fewer faults and folds, although some of these structural features are locally quite prominently developed.

 Many of the larger caves in the Black Hills are found in close proximity to such major structures and it can and often has been argued that there is a genetic relationship between the two.

 This is most particularly the case with the larger Labyrinth style systems like Jewel, Wind, Stagebarn, Reed's and Bethlehem caves.

-The Minnelusa Formation contains varying amounts of gypsum, and dissolution of that mineral has led to widespread karst collapses and other features within the unit.
+The Minnelusa Formation contains varying amounts of gypsum, and dissolution of that mineral has led to widespread karst collapses and other such features within the unit.